External methods are appearing as instance methods for String

 "".methods.count # => 170 defined? "".a # => nil def a "foo" end "".methods.count # => 171 defined? "".a # => "method" "bar".a # => "foo"

-Updated by danielpclark (Daniel P. Clark) almost 4 years ago
+Updated by danielpclark (Daniel P. Clark) about 4 years ago

 Those results were from IRB.
 Here's my results from a Ruby script.

 puts "".methods.count puts defined? "".a def a "foo" end puts "".methods.count puts defined? "".a puts String.private_method_defined? :a puts String.instance_method(:a).owner puts "".send :a puts Array.private_method_defined? :a puts Array.instance_method(:a).owner puts .send :a

 170 170 true Object foo true Object foo

 It appears they are defined as private methods when run via

 irb they run like they're not private methods.